-GCG has begun a multi-year program for the state of Andhra Pradesh, India.
-Sponsored by the Andhra Pradesh Innovation Society, the program will establish a model business incubation center in the growing city of Tirupati.
-A GCG manager will reside in Tirupati for the first 17 months of the program.
-During this initial program period, GCG will train innovators and entrepreneurs, select startups for admission to the XLr8 Andhra Pradesh Technology Accelerator, and provide international business development services to incubating companies.
-GCG will also collaborate with the Federation of Indian Chambers of Commerce and Industry (FICCI) to recruit program participants from throughout India and to support Indian startups interested in domestic markets.
+GCG is delivering a multi-year program for the state of Andhra Pradesh, India.
+Sponsored by the Andhra Pradesh Innovation Society, the program has established a model business incubation center in the growing city of Tirupati.
+A GCG manager resides in Tirupati.
+During the first 17 months of the program, GCG will train innovators and entrepreneurs, select startups for admission to the XLr8 Andhra Pradesh Technology Accelerator, and provide international business development services to incubating companies.
+GCG collaborates with the Federation of Indian Chambers of Commerce and Industry (FICCI) to recruit program participants from throughout India and to support Indian startups interested in domestic markets.
 The Andhra Pradesh Innovation Society envisions the program as a model for the state—a state with a goal of “an entrepreneur in every family” and the establishment of 100 new incubation facilities.

 Daejeon, Republic of Korea

 GCG has conducted technology commercialization programs in Daejeon since 2010.
 Partners have included the Korea Institute of Science and Technology Information (KISTI) and the Korea Advanced Institute of Science and Technology (KAIST), with support from the Daejeon Metropolitan City.
 The current partner is the KAIST Center for Innovation Initiatives (KCI), a division of KAIST.
 Each program year has included training of innovators and entrepreneurs, research into the market potential of Korean innovation in the U.S., US business-development support, and business engagement agreements between Korean innovators and international partners.
 To date, over $1.3M (USD) in signed business deals has been facilitated by the Daejeon programs.